nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `note sn/ntuc1 nt/`<br>
       Expected: No note added due to empty input for field note.
       Error details shown in the status message.
 Suggestion message will be shown too.

+   1. Other incorrect stock view commands to try: `not`.
+      Expected: No note added due to unknown command.
+      Error details shown in the status message.
+Suggestion message will be shown too.

 ### Deleting a note from stock